mohitsorde/jsosrm/README.md

 }
 ```

-Like in the case of array with atomic values, Jsosrm is smart to mine JS object at any depth in an array and similarly return the full path of key whose value failed any validation.
+Like in the case of array with atomic values, jsosrm is smart to mine JS object at any depth in an array and similarly return the full path of key whose value failed any validation.

 If the value was not an array and a single JS object, we would specify it as below: